-re-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable the warning messages during boot when the adapters with less power capacity are detected.
+Pre-boot Behavior Adapter Warnings Enable Adapter Warnings Enable or disable the warning messages during boot when the adapters with less power capacity are detected.
 By default, the option is enabled.
-Warning and Errors Enable or disable the action to be done when a warning or error is encountered By default, the Prompt on Warnings and Errors option is enabled.
+Warning and Errors Enable or disable the action to be done when a warning or error is encountered.
+By default, the Prompt on Warnings and Errors option is enabled.
 USB-C Warnings Enable Dock Warning Messages By default, the option is enabled.
 Fastboot Allows you to configure the speed of the UEFI boot process.
 By default, the Minimal option is enabled.
 Extend BIOS POST Time Set the BIOS POST load time.
 By default, the 0 seconds option is enabled.
+MAC Address Pass-Through Allows you to replace the external NIC MAC address with the selected MAC address from the system.
+By default, the Passthough MAC Address option is enabled.